Lapiz-js/docs/core/dictionary.js.md

 dict.Accessor
 dict.Accessor(key)
 ```
-The accessor is a read-only iterface to the dictionary
+The accessor is a read-only interface to the dictionary

 * accessor.length
 * accessor.keys